-The purpose of the Personal Assistant Services (PAS) program is to help people with disabilities find individuals to aid with personal care and housekeeping.
+The purpose of the Personal Assistant Services (PAS) program is to empower individuals with disabilities and older adults by equipping them with the necessary skills, tools, and resources to connect with caregivers and essential support for their personal care and housekeeping needs.

-Individuals with disabilities, who require help with personal care, housekeeping, or other activities of daily living, are eligible to be consumers of the DMC Personal Assistant Services program.
-Both recipients of In-home supportive services (IHSS) benefits and persons, who have private resources for paying caregivers, are able to use the DMC PAS registry service.
+- Both recipients of In-home Supportive Services (IHSS) benefits and persons, who have private resources for paying caregivers, are able to use the DMC PAS registry service.